Dudley McGarel-Hogg, 3rd Baron Magheramorne: Early life

-He was the second son of James McGarel-Hogg, 1st Baron Magheramorne and was educated at Radley College.
+He was educated at Radley College.

+Career

 He inherited the peerage from his brother in 1903.
 Like his father, Magheramorne was a Conservative and Unionist.

+Personal life

 In later life he retired to Bournemouth and was living in a nursing home in Banstead, Surrey at the time of his death.
 He is buried in Brompton Cemetery.
 The peerage was inherited by his brother.